 - If you plan to have a piñata, make one following these basic piñata-making instructions.
 Decorate it to look like the Death Star, and then use a baseball bat or stick painted to look like a lightsaber to crack it open.

 - You could also purchase a Darth Vader piñata (compare prices) and let the kids take a swing at the ultimate bad guy.

 - What’s a party without pinning a “tail” on something?
 Pin the buns on Princess Leia’s head … Pin the lightsaber in Hans Solo’s hands … Pin the ears on Yoda.
 You get the picture.

-- The guests might also enjoy making Star Wars crafts.
+- Your guests might also enjoy making crafts.
 There’s a Star Wars Craft Book (compare prices) with a plethora of ideas.

-- Create a Star Wars themed backdrop where the kids can have their photo taken.
+- Create a backdrop of Tatooine or another planet in the franchise where the kids can have their photo taken.